firmata/protocol/spi-proposal.md

 A chip select pin (`csPin`) can optionally be specified.
 This pin will be controlled per the rules specified in `pinOptions` byte of the `SPI_TRANSACTION` command.
-For uncommon use cases of CS or other required HW pins per certain SPI devices, it is better to control them separately using Firmata `DIGITAL_MESSAGE`.
+For uncommon use cases of CS or other required HW pins per certain SPI devices, it is better to control them separately by not specifying a CS pin and instead using Firmata `DIGITAL_MESSAGE` to control the CS pin state.

 ```
 0:  START_SYSEX